twollnik/YETI/docs/user/data_formats.rst

 - *Hour*: A number between 0 and 23.
 - *vehicle i*: The number of vehicles belonging to class ``vehicle i`` at the street link for the given day type, hour and direction.
-The file needs to contain vehicle count columns for all vehicle names in the unified vehicle data.
+The file needs to contain vehicle count columns for all vehicle names in the yeti_format vehicle data.
 - *LOSxPercentage*: The percentage of traffic attributed to the x level of service.
 Currently implemented levels of service: 1 (Freeflow), 2 (Heavy), 3 (Satur.), and 4 (St+Go).